Dir. by Mohamed Kordofani | 2023 | Sudan |120 Mins | CTC

 Unable to confess her transgressions to Julia, Mona decides to leave the past behind and adjust to a new status quo, unaware that the country’s turmoil may find its way into her home and put her face to face with her sins.

-In Aus and NZ cinemas late 2023.
+In Aus and NZ cinemas in early 2024.
 Watch this space for dates.

 -Variety Magazine-“Manages to strike a perfect balance between an intelligent political and cultural backdrop and a thrilling and highly intimate plot”

 -Cineuropa-A gut-wrenching and emotionally rewarding tale of religious persecution compounded by entrenched racism… With the help of an excellent cast, Kordofani proves that it is possible to bear witness to history in a place rarely depicted on screen while framing repercussions as an ever-evolving game of high-stakes emotional chess.

 -Screen Daily-“Kordofani’s fine direction balances the film’s multiple modes: It’s a drama, with shades of a thriller and a sense of its own politics.”